fellj/introduction-to-RWD/Lessons/introduction-to-RWD-lesson3.2/README.md

 This helps the div become scaleable.

-### Step 1: Calculate the ration between height and width to get a ratio
+### Step 1: Calculate the divisor between height and width to get a ratio

 define1 the ratio between width and height
 <height> + <width> = <ratio>